 - Set expectations upfront, and draw up a simple agreement/contract if you feel it's necessary.

-Overall, I recommend using friendors when possible, as long as you take the time to set those expectations upfront, everyone should come off happy and still friends when all is said and done.
+Overall, I recommend using friends when possible.
+As long as you take the time to set those expectations upfront, everyone should come off happy and still friends in the end.